Determinant of a matrix

-This online calculator computes determinant of a matrix, using it's definition
+The calculator computes the determinant of a matrix.

 This page exists due to the efforts of the following people: